 Reg.
 No. G2564 (Act 36/1947)

-Newcastle disease is a notifiable disease in terms of the Animal Diseases Act (Act35/1984).
+Newcastle disease is a controlled disease in terms of the Animal Diseases Act (Act35/1984).
 The occurrence of suspicion of this disease has to be reported to the responsible state Veterinarian.

 Nobilis® Reo+IB+G+ND is a combined inactivated vaccine for chickens and is recommended for the booster vaccination of breeding stock for protection against Infectious Bronchitis and Newcastle Disease and for the immunisation against Reo Virus Infection and Infectious Bursal Disease virus so as to protect the offspring against Reo virus Infections and Gumboro Disease by maternal antibodies for at least the first week of life.